• Home

 • slide

-During the Spring and Summer months of 2023, Wayne County's Old Stone Jail's solid metal doors are unlocked to allow visitors an opportunity to tour one of the county's most interesting historic buildings.
+During the Spring and Summer months, Wayne County's Old Stone Jail's solid metal doors are unlocked to allow visitors an opportunity to tour one of the county's most interesting historic buildings.
 Built-in 1859, this squat stone edifice housed Wayne County's miscreants until 1935.
 Constructed almost entirely of rough stone, its damp, gloomy interior has been compared to a dungeon.
 On tour days, volunteers are on hand to usher visitors into the 9 x 12-foot cells as they relate the history of the jail and some of its more notorious occupants.
 Jailbreaks, hangings, and even the birth of a baby girl happened within its somber walls.
-During the jail's early history, men, women, and even children endured the dismal accommodations.
+During the jail's early history, men, women, and even children endured dismal accommodations.

 Our volunteers will tell you all true, well-researched tales taken from local newspaper accounts.